robotshell/magicRecon/README.md

 - Enumerate public resources in AWS, Azure, and Google Cloud.
 - Search juicy information via GitHub Dorks.
 - Check all entrys in robots.txt file.
+- Get all endpoints on the web.
+- Perform a parameter scan.
 - Perform a port scan to discover open ports.
 - Perform a dirsearch to find directories and files.
+- Check if is possible to bypass 403 HTTP status code.
 - Perform a massive recon and vulnerability scan via Nuclei every X seconds.
 - Search missing security headers.
 - Check if the domain is vulnerable to Email spoofing.